chriscauley/chriscauley.github.com/_posts/2014-04-15-intro-to-programming.md

 ### Exercises:

-1. Create a string with an apostrophe, such as: I can't figure out this problem
+1. Create a string with an apostrophe, such as: I can not figure out this problem

 2. Create a string with both single and double quotes in the string.